 Entry for Undergraduate Students in five year program

-General screening by an admissions committee from the Department of Science for this track typically takes place after year three if the student is a Marywood science major.
+General screening by an admissions committee from the Science Program for this track typically takes place after year three if the student is a Marywood science major.

-Students in the five year program and in good academic standing (GPA of 3.0 minimum) are candidates for the graduate component in the fifth year.
+Students in the five year program and in good academic standing (GPA of 3.0 minimum, IELTS 6.5, and TOEFL 81) are candidates for the graduate component in the fifth year.

 A B.S. or B.A. in an Undergraduate major related to the life sciences is recommended.
 An undergraduate GPA of 3.00 or higher is expected.
 Prerequisite courses for the M.S.
 Biotechnology program include: